TitusKI/CineFlix/README.md

 10. Submit the pull request and wait for the project maintainers to review and merge your changes.

 Thank you for contributing to CineFlix!
 Your help is greatly appreciated.

+## License 📝

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.